ilo-token/ilo-token.github.io/CONTRIBUTING.md

 changelog, it might be already fixed but hasn't published yet!
 Duplicate issues are unnecessary.

+Note to maintainer/contributor: When there's a bug discovered, make a test for it.
+Use Deno's own testing tools.

 ## [Discussion](https://github.com/ilo-token/ilo-token.github.io/discussions)

 This GitHub repository have discussion, a dedicated forum page and shall serve